 we recommend getting your application in by February 15

 since spots are filling rapidly…apply now!

-The Living Earth CIT, leadership training program is an awesome opportunity for veteran campers, who love the LES programs.
+The Living Earth Summer Counselor In Training Program is a transformative leadership-learning opportunity for veteran campers who love LES programs.

-This intensive leadership training will give them the skills to not only be a great camp counselor and leader, it will teach them life skills for other professional pursuits.
+This intensive leadership training will give them not only the skills of a great camp counselor and leader, but it will also teach them life skills for other professional pursuits.
 They will learn the ins and outs of what it takes to be a nature based mentor and leader.

-There is a bond that grows amongst the CIT’s and staff that is powerful and family like.
-We cultivate a heartfelt village-like model of learning and experience.
+When a camper decides to become a CIT, they enter into the LES staff family in a different way, forming family-like bonds of trust and responsibility.
+We cultivate a heartfelt village-like model of learning that is based on integrity and open communication.
 In this supportive environment, they feel safe to push their edges and reach for their greater potential.
 We are here to support that journey.

-At Living Earth we focus on deep nature connection, mentoring, and earth skills.
-We are unique in that respect.
-We have a commitment to high quality programs that help individuals rise up to be leaders with a strong connection to place, the community and themselves.
+Living Earth is unique from other camps in that we focus on deep nature connection, mentoring, and earth skills.
+We have a commitment to high quality programs that help individuals rise up to be leaders with a strong connection to their place, their community and themselves.

-The CIT’s are an important part to the health of our village ecology.
-They will work together as a unit, under the mentorship of veteran staff, and be given various tasks that are essential to the camp culture as well as their own passions.
+Ask any instructor, ask the kitchen staff, ask the campers–the CITs are an essential component of our village ecology!
+They work together as a unit, under the mentorship of veteran staff, and are given responsibilities that are essential to the camp culture.

 We will train them using a lot of the activities and experiences we use to train our best staff.
 We will look at what makes a healthy camp culture where the kids feel safe to be themselves, and what supports people to come alive.
 We will share the LES code of conduct that our staff live by.
 We will talk about the benefits of how we carry ourselves in the world, and the ripple effect that has wherever we are.

 Should My Teen Be a CIT, or Just Participate in a Teen Camp?